Ila-bura/zero-waste-life/README.md

 <p>The Compost page is where users can watch a video about composting and learn more about it.</p>

-The video was sourced from [YouTube](https://www.youtube.com/watch?v=egyNJ7xPyoQ) and embedded into the page.
+The video is sourced from [YouTube](https://www.youtube.com/watch?v=egyNJ7xPyoQ) and embedded into the page.

-<p>The video does not autoplay and the YouTube controls were kept.
+<p>The video does not autoplay and the standard YouTube controls are kept.
 The "loop" feature is on, so that the effect of water moving in the vase never ends.</p>

 <p>The video is relatively short (around 3 minutes) but with clear and simple instructions on how to get started with composting at home.</p>
-In keeping with the essential ethos of the website, the video is not intended to provide an exhaustive guide to composting, rather to captivate the users in a fun and engaging way, based on the assumption that the vast majority of the Zero Waste Life's users are absolute beginners and have never tried composting before.</p>
+In keeping with the essential ethos of the website, the video is not intended to provide an exhaustive guide to composting, but rather to captivate the users in a fun and engaging way, based on the assumption that the vast majority of the Zero Waste Life's users are absolute beginners and have never tried composting before.</p>

 ### Sign Up Page

 <p>In the Sign Up page users are presented with a form they are invited to fill in with their details, as well as the food they tend to waste the most.
 The first name field is set to autofocus, to improve user's experience.</p>

-<p>The form was created for educational purposes only and once the Submit button is clicked, users are simply directed to a confirmation page, where a thank you message is displayed.
+<p>The form is created for educational purposes only and once the Submit button is clicked, users are directed to a confirmation page, where a thank you message is displayed.
 This was achieved by adding the path "Confirmation.html" to the form action.</p>

 ![Screenshot of the sign up form](assets/images/images-readme/signup-form.png)

-<p>For consistency, also on this page another bubble message is displayed, once again inviting the users to take action: in this case, they are encouraged to subscribe to the Zero Waste Life newsletter.</p>
+<p>For consistency, another bubble message is displayed on this page as well, once again inviting the users to take action: in this case, they are encouraged to subscribe to the Zero Waste Life newsletter.</p>

 ![Screenshot of the sign up bubble](assets/images/images-readme/signup-bubble.png)